Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Related Work

-\paragraph{Subword models} Another method to balance representations between characters and words is the subword tokenization with the byte-pair encoding (BPE) algorithm \citep{sennrich-etal-2016-neural}.
-BPE automatically chooses a vocabulary of word pieces given the desired vocabulary size.
+\paragraph{Subword models} \citet{sennrich-etal-2016-neural} proposed subword tokenization using the byte-pair encoding (BPE) algorithm to balance the use of characters and words.
+BPE automatically chooses a vocabulary of subwords given the desired vocabulary size.
 This procedure recursively builds subwords upon characters using the word frequencies \citep{sennrich-etal-2016-neural}.
 Another greedy variation of BPE can select the longest prefix to segment words \citep{DBLP:journals/corr/WuSCLNMKCGMKSJL16}.
 Alternatively to the greedy versions, the segmentation can happen in a stochastic way; drawing segmentation candidates at different points of a word can improve generalization \citep{kudo-2018-subword}.
 The WordPiece variation of BPE is used in NMT and language models such as multilingual BERT \citep{devlin-etal-2019-bert}.
 Regardless of the variant, these methods handle the out-of-vocabulary problem by breaking down unseen or rare words into pieces that are in the vocabulary.
 The problem is that BPE can generate subword pieces that are not linguistically plausible.
-The BPE tokenization is not ideal for social media domains because its rules do not necessarily apply across domains, particularly the ones with substantial noise and spelling differences \citep{bostrom2020byte}.
+The BPE tokenization is not ideal for social media domains because its rules do not necessarily apply across domains, particularly the ones with substantial noise and spelling differences \citep{bostrom-durrett-2020-byte}.

+\paragraph{Compositional models} The idea of composing OOV vectors has been explored before \citep{ling-etal-2015-finding, plank-etal-2016-multilingual}.
+However, learning such vectors requires a large corpus and long computing time (i.e., processing characters). \citet{pinter-etal-2017-mimicking} proposed learning OOV words from a pre-trained word embedding dictionary.
+They treat every word from the dictionary as a sequence of characters and output a single vector that mimicks the associated word embedding in the dictionary. \citet{schick-schutze-2019-attentive} improved this method by introducing \textit{attentive mimicking} to account for context, besides the surface form of the word.